Capitoline Wolf: Attribution and dating

 Radiocarbon and thermoluminescence dating were carried out at the University of Salento in February 2007 to resolve the question.
 The results revealed with an accuracy of 95.4% that the sculpture was crafted between the 11th and 12th centuries AD.

-A 2019 radiocarbon study, based on organic residues in the casting cores recovered from the inner part of the statue, "firmly anchor[s] the statue to the XI-XII centuries CE, in the Middle Ages."
+A 2019 radiocarbon study based on organic residues in the casting cores recovered from the inner part of the statue claims to "firmly anchor the statue to the XI-XII centuries CE, in the Middle Ages."

 However, a recent study by John Osborne at the British School at Rome concluded that the radiocarbon and thermoluminescence dates were totally inconsistent.
-He pointed out that metal from which the wolf is made is of the Etruscan type using copper from Sardinia and that there is no sign of the adulteration common in medieval times, and that on the balance of probabilities, the wolf should be considered to be Etruscan.
+He pointed out that metal from which the wolf is made is of the Etruscan type, using copper from Sardinia, and that there is no sign of the adulteration common in medieval times.
+On the balance of probabilities, Osborne argues that the wolf should be considered Etruscan.